danidiaz/plan-applicative/README.md

-# cumaean
+# plan-applicative
-A writer-like Arrow/Applicative for tracking progess and estimating resources.
+A writer-like Applicative/Arrow for tracking progess and estimating resources.